Don’t rely on your smartphone to track your heart rate - they shouldn’t be used as a serious indicator of your heart health.

 |Be aware - use heart rate apps with caution|

 For most people, inaccuracies in heart rate measurements are not a big deal, but for elite athletes and people with heart problems who try to keep their heart rate within a certain range, these devices might not be the best choice.
-Talk to your doctor about what might be right for you.
+However, some of the apps can be useful and appropriate for patients with atrial fibrillation.
+If this is you, then please discuss with your cardiologist or GP before using one of them.
+For most patients with atrial fibrillation, routine monitoring of the heart rhythm is not required once they have been stabilised on medication.

 Ways to measure heart rate